zivtech/Bodiless-JS/Design/DesignSystem.md

 [FClasses API](../Development/Architecture/FClasses) to allow application of utility-based element tokens.

-For example, the basic tout from `@bdodiless/organisms` is very simple:
+For example, the basic card from `@bdodiless/card` is very simple:

 ```js
     <Wrapper {...rest}>